 It is possible to have multiple definitions on the same policy so that the insured is in a position to take advantage of whichever definition suits the nature of the claim.

 When do disability benefits start?

 Benefits begin after the Elimination Period is satisfied.
 The Elimination Period is the number of days after disability begins during which benefits do not accrue.
 A typical comprehensive income protection policy has an Elimination Period of ninety (90) days in order to keep the premium down and avoid overlap with other sources that are commonly available such as state disability benefits, employer-funded salary continuation, and short term disability insurance.

 Shorter Elimination Periods (of 30 or 60 days) and standalone short term disability insurance policies are also available.

 How long do disability benefits last?

-Absolute Benefit Periods like 2 years or 5 years are also available, which can reduce the cost.
-These are per claim Benefit Periods - not aggregate - meaning the policy can be used multiple times with a fresh Benefit Period.
-With non-cancellable versions (the most common) the cost does not go up over time regardless of how many times the policy is used.
+Absolute Benefit Periods like 2 years or 5 years are also available, which reduces the cost.
+Many higher end policies use "per claim" Benefit Periods - as opposed to aggregate - meaning the policy can be used multiple times with a fresh Benefit Period.

 Some policies have special limitations for psychological claims.
 This is also referred to as a "psych limit" or "mental/nervous limit", and is commonly defined by what is published in the current version of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 Psych limits are typically 24 months which may be either per claim or aggregate depending on the policy.

-(4) 100% may be possible right out of the gate by including certain riders designed to achieve this, such as catastrophic riders, group supplement riders, and retirement contribution riders.
+(4) 100% may be possible right out of the gate by including certain riders, such as

 Replace 401(k) or other retirement contributions so that you keep saving during a period of disability.